 The Coronavirus pandemic has affected nearly every aspect of our lives, from our personal hygiene practices to our feelings on safety and security.
-Even with the prospect of vaccines just around the corner, infection rates have soared across the county and the cumulative death toll has continued to rise.
+Even with the vaccine available, the variant has sustained infection rates across the county and the cumulative death toll has continued to rise.

 When faced with these realities and the constant stream of news updates, has the pandemic affected peoples’ attitudes towards estate planning?
 We surveyed Americans from all walks of life to find out.

 According to our research, people believe that estate planning is more important than ever before.